risk-first/website/docs/practices/External-Relations/Outsourcing.md

    - "External Hiring"
    - "Third-Party Development"
   mitigates:
-   - tag: Resource Risk
+   - tag: Staff Risk
      reason: "Accesses external resources and skills that may not be available internally."
-   - tag: Cost Risk
+   - tag: Funding Risk
      reason: "Can be cost-effective by leveraging economies of scale."
    - tag: Schedule Risk
      reason: "Can speed up project timelines by adding more workforce."
   attendant:
-   - tag: Dependency Risk
+   - tag: Agency Risk
      reason: "Creates dependencies on third-party vendors and their reliability."
    - tag: Communication Risk
      reason: "May introduce communication challenges with external teams."